 Pretrial Diversion, First Offender, Conditional Discharge

-Both Attorneys Zeliff and Watson are experts on Georgia laws designed to save a first-time offender from a permanent criminal record.
+Peter Zeliff and Evan Watson are not just trial lawyers, but are experts on Georgia laws designed to save a first-time offender from a permanent criminal record.
 Read this helpful information, then give us a call to discuss the specific facts of your case.
 No two cases are the same, and there are many minefields to navigate under first offender laws in Georgia courtrooms.
 Don't get burned later because you accidentally or ignorantly entered a plea without good advice and counsel!

 Georgia law recognizes that probation, prison, and a permanent criminal record is not always in the best interest of justice, considering the crimes charged.
 Georgia’s representatives and the courts understand that defendants of nonviolent crimes, particularly drug and minor property crimes, may be young or going through a rough patch in life, and that they might just need some encouragement to get back on the "straight and narrow".
 Because of this reality, the legislature, courts, and prosecutors often offer defendants an alternative program to probation, prison, and getting stuck with a conviction.